cloudlesslabs/pulumix/README.md

 })
 ```

+> Notice that we're adding an `ingress` rule that gives access to an EC2 instance.
+In practice, create a dedicated security group to can access the RDS cluster, then add this SG to any system that needs access.

 ### Grant access to EC2 instance

 Use the `ec2` function described in the [EC2 with SSM](#ec2-with-ssm) section and the `aurora` function described in the [RDS Aurora](#rds-aurora) section.
 The important bit in the next sample is the aurora `ingress`, which allows the bastion to access Aurora: